 Deacci really came about in order to explore the variables of pickup winding as I’d found that out of every dozen pickups I’d wind – half of them sounded great, the rest were really good .. but one or two out of a batch sounded incredible.
 I started to break each of the elements down and investigate how they impacted tone.
 What I found was that one of the biggest parts was how the actual winding was controlled and what pattern was used in hand-winding.
 That “randomness” from the human hand was very difficult to repeat and also keep control of, so I knew I needed to find a way to systematically replicate this – it was the one area that was beyond my own capability.

-I’ve a background in computing and so I thought that looking into technology might be the best option to see if I could make a computer match what the human hand does in the winding process.
+I have a background in computing and so I thought that looking into technology might be the best option to see if I could make a computer match what the human hand does in the winding process.
 It turned out to be a little more complex and I ended up trying many ways to try that replication.
-What we ended up with was a fully customised computer written script to control every single movement of the winding motors covering wire feed and bobbin rotation….
-Old school style pickups meets modern day quality control and consistency
+What we ended up with was a fully customised computer written script to control every single movement of the winding motors covering wire feed and bobbin rotation… Old school style pickups meet modern day quality control and consistency

 Where does the name come from?

 DEACCI is the first two letters of my own name and the last four letters of the 13th-century Italian mathematician Leonardo Fibonacci who discovered the mathematical sequence of the same name, that appears quite a lot in nature – it’s known as the “perfect sequence”.
 That sequence plays a key part in our winding algorithm, allowing us to consistently replicate what can be achieved with a hand wound style pickup for production.